jamesoyanna/Weather-App/README.md

 # Weather-App
-This is a Weather App for predicting the weather condition of  a particular goegraphical Area.
+This is a Weather App for predicting the weather condition of  a particular geographical Area.